chingu-voyages/v43-tier3-team-45/README.md

 The app consists of :

 ###### Login page
-* User is able to login or sign up.
+* User can login or sign up.

 ###### Navbar
 * Team dropdown displays team avatars associated with a particular project.